My recommendation: 9/10

 Never forget that absolutely everything you do is for your customers.
 Make every decision - even decision about whether to expand the business, raise money, or promote someone - according to what's best for your customers.

-The way to grow your business is to focus entirely on your existing customer.
+The way to grow your business is to focus entirely on your existing customers.
 Just thrill them, and they'll tell everyone.

 "Anyone have a friend who is good with Linux?
 Yeah?
 Is he cool?
 OK, tell him to start tomorrow."

-To be a true business owner, make it so that you could leave for a year, and when you re back, your business would be doing better than when you left.
+To be a true business owner, make it so that you can leave for a year, and when you're back, your business will be doing better than when you left.

 Whatever you make, it's your creation, so make it your personal dream come true.

 If you found this article useful, please consider sharing it with a friend.